Clon1998/mobileraker_companion/docs/Custom_Notifications.md

 | `$progress`           | The printing progress (0-100)                                                                                                                                    | Only available during printing or paused                                   |
 | `$cur_layer`          | The current layer                                                                                                                                                | Only available during printing or paused                                   |
 | `$max_layer`          | The maximum layer of the file that is currently beeing printed                                                                                                   | Only available during printing or paused                                   |

-> **Warning**
-> Custom notifications are designed to prevent redundant notifications.
-If you issue an additional `M117`/`MR_NOTIFY` with identical content to a previous notification, Mobileraker ensures that a new notification won't be triggered.
-This feature helps prevent unnecessary clutter in the user's notifications by only sending new and distinct information.